Old Total: $2114.03

 In other news, my roommate moved in 1 week ago.
 After 2 years of living on my own, followed by 3 years of living with my spouse, having a roommate feels a little bit like retrograding.
 However, my roommate is a wonderful person and I just need to get used to this being the state of my life.
 I have to say focusing on the money saving part of having a roommate helps me stay positive (for those new to my life, my spouse moved 250 miles away for work.
 I'm in the final year of my graduate program and plan to join him once I graduate in ~10 months).

 I've never really paid much attention to the price of milk.
 We're lucky enough to have a dairy about 1.5 miles from our house that sells the most delicious milk in returnable glass bottles.
 The price has always been comparable to what you'd pay in a grocery store but the taste is far superior.
 In other words, there was never issue over where we would buy our milk, it was always: THE DAIRY.

 However, now that Mr. Bean is gone, I find that the milk from the dairy, which can only be purchased in 1/2 gallon containers, often goes bad before I can finish it.
 Also, now I'm the only person running household errands, making a special trip to the Dairy for milk is sometimes inconvenient.
-Add in the recent press on the rising price of milk, and I decided it was time to re-visit the milk issue.
+Add in the recent press on the

 I use milk in my cereal, and occasionally will drink a glass or use it in baking or cooking.
 I always buy skim, but I'm not opposed to drinking soy milk instead of dairy milk.
 The options that are acceptable to me (with current prices / gallon):